 Connect UMass First-Gen Students and Alumni Group

-This group is a space for networking – a fun, safe, supportive, and resource-rich community where students can connect with UMass alums who also identify as first-gen. Each alum in the group is committed to providing mentorship and support for the first-gen students who reach out to them.
-Not only is this a fantastic opportunity to build networking skills – it’s also a networking platform that can yield real-world results for future first-gen graduates.
+This group is a space for networking – a fun, safe, supportive, and resource-rich community where students can connect with UMass alums who also identify as first-gen. Each alum in the group is committed to providing support for the first-gen students who reach out to them.
+Not only is this a good opportunity to build networking skills – it’s also a networking platform that can yield real-world results for future first-gen graduates.

 Glossary of Terms